SolskyPan/haopan-homepage/content/project/vlcsecurity/index.md

 ---
-title: Secure QR Code
+title: Secure QR Code Technologies
-summary: Improve the security of the tradition QR code system.
+summary: Improve the security of the tradition QR code system based on the hardware characteristics of the digital cameras and screens.
 tags:
 - Completed
 date: "2022-03-08T00:00:00Z"